MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

 # PSTN Service Desk contact information

-To contact the PSTN Service Desk team, see the following table.
+To contact the PSTN Service Desk team, send email to the appropriate alias listed in the following table.

 | **I want to transfer/port existing numbers**  | **I want to order new numbers for** |
 |:-----:|:------:|